designstem/projects/equilibrium/index.md

 ### Get informed!

 You can find more information on this via <f-link to="https://www.peta.org/">PeTA</f-link>.
-Search for **plastic** and you will find many articles which are related to plastic hurting animals.
+Search for **plastic**, and you will find many articles that are related to plastic hurting animals.

 Further you can find more information on plastic destroying nature via <f-link to="https://www.greenpeace.org/international/">Greenpeace</f-link>.
-Also search for the keyword **plastic** and find out where it destroys nature's beauty.
+Also, search for the keyword **plastic** and find out where it destroys nature's beauty.

 <br>